 After circumnavigating the spectacular Snaefellsnes Peninsula, you will return to Reykjavik for your penultimate night.

-On your final full day in Iceland, you have five equally appealing options for what to do.
+On your final full day in Iceland, you have many equally appealing options for what to do.

 Those who would rather relax and get to know Reykjavik can choose to stay in the city.
 This will provide you with an opportunity to explore the local museums, galleries, pools and boutiques, and to admire the local architecture and public art.